-Clients, family and friends all seemed to glow with this strange excitement after watching the Blockbuster hit Julie and Julia, book written by Julie Powell.
+Clients, family, and friends all seemed to glow with this strange excitement after watching the Blockbuster hit Julie and Julia, based on the book written by Julie Powell.
 Everyone suddenly wanted to start a blog.
 I thought the movie was about Meryl Streep playing Julia Child…?
-Well six months or so after the movie released, I finally broke down and saw it.
-Being a blogger, I was filled with inspiration to say the least.
-(See the bottom of this post for a trailer on the movie.)
+Well, six months or so after the movie was released, I finally broke down and saw it.
+Being a blogger, I was filled with inspiration, to say the least.
+(See the bottom of this post for a trailer of the movie.)

 It took Julie Powell writing every day (I assume) for 365 days before she saw that mega-success we all dream about.
 The entire purpose of the blog was to cook her way through a Julia Child cookbook – performing over 500 recipes in only 365 days.
 I talk to people all the time who want a “blog up quick” so they can “hurry and make money” or “hurry and get thousands of people to visit”.
-It’s kinda a bummer to be the bearer of bad news…letting them know that blogging success takes much more effort than they are even realizing.
+It’s kinda a bummer to be the bearer of bad news…letting them know that blogging success takes much more effort than they realize.
 It takes writing consistently for a long period of time.
-Most give up between the 3-6 month mark.
-I challenge you to push through that barrier that is set for you and continue to write toward your goal and dream.
+Most people give up between the 3-6 month mark.
+I challenge you to push through that barrier and continue to write toward your goal and dream.

-Julie Powell had a purpose and a goal to her blog.
+Julie Powell had a purpose and a goal for her blog.
 She would write about cooking 500+ recipes in 365 days.
-Note that people want to be a part of something great – or just plain a part of something.
-Creating a mission or purpose or plan will get readers more quickly often times than not.
+Note that people want to be a part of something great – or just plain be a part of something.
+Creating a mission, purpose, or plan will attract readers more quickly oftentimes than not.
 If your blog overall doesn’t have a mission like Julie’s, then still set goals and work toward them.
-For example, I am still working on selling my book but I already have a written plan for Volume 2, which I plan to release on April 20th of 2010.
-I have most of the topics I need to write about, the time to get it done by, and I left myself one full month to format the book and start my promotional work.
+For example, I am still working on selling my book, but I already have a written plan for Volume 2, which I plan to release on April 20th of 2010.
+I have most of the topics I need to write about and the time I need to get it done by, and I left myself one full month to format the book and start my promotional work.
 You must have something to work toward to keep your blog and traffic alive and flowing.